PolMine/polmineR/README.md

 brew -v install pcre --universal brew -v install readline
 ```

-If you prefer using Macports, get it from <https://www.macports.org/>.
-After installing Macports, it is necessary to restart the computer.
-Update Macports and install the required libraries (glib2, pkgconfig, pcre).

 Fourth, install dependencies of rcqp, and finally rcqp.
 That can be done from within R.